Women & Leadership

-What is our responsibility with this truth in mind?
+What is our responsibility with this truth in mind then?
 As Kingdom leaders we have a responsibility to help restore right-relationship between men and women.

-There are implications and applications of this in every sphere of society, but for the purposes of this article we will focus on Kingdom businesses.
+There are implications and applications of this in every sphere of society, but for the purposes of this article we will focus on business.

 If your desire as a leader is for your business to be an expression of God’s Kingdom, your beliefs about women and their ability to lead are of critical importance.

-Much of the Evangelical world has remained silent in the recent outpouring of opinions about women’s rights and other issues as they relate to the female role in society.
+Much of the Evangelical world has remained silent in the recent outpouring of opinions about women’s rights.

 I do not believe they remain silent because they do not care, but because there are only two polarizing groups society has left them to join.
 You can align yourself with women who are angry and whose approach is to overpower men, as men have overpowered them.
-Or, you can fall back and adopt a view of femininity that much of the Evangelical world has taught, which can have its own slew of problematic implications.
+Or, you can fall back and adopt a view of femininity that much of the Evangelical world has taught, which has its’ own slew of problematic implications.